tpaschalis/tpaschalis.github.io/_posts/2019-02-13-golang-amb-operator.markdown

 ## Conclusion

-I hope that by now I have either picked your interest, explained something in a clear way and/or sparked new ideas!
+I hope that by now I have either piqued your interest or explained something in a clear way.

 Unfortunately, I don't think the operator has seen much use in the real-world, although it is a neat theoretical idea.
 The whole concept of (naive) *backtracking* adds a O(2^n) term to the algorithmic complexity (and then some more on the mental outline of someone who will maintain the code), and perceived gains in productivity and elegance might not be enough offset.